mre/endler.dev/content/2020/rust-compile-times/index.md

 If compiler performance is something you're interested in, why not [collaborate on a tool to see what user code is causing rustc to use lots of time](https://github.com/rust-lang/measureme/issues/51
 )?

-Once you’re done with optimizing your build times, how about optimizing runtime next?
+Also, once you’re done with optimizing your build times, how about optimizing runtime next?
-My friend Pascal Hertleif has a [nice article]( https://deterministic.space/high-performance-rust.html) on that.
+My friend [Pascal Hertleif](https://twitter.com/killercup/) has a [nice article]( https://deterministic.space/high-performance-rust.html) on that.

 ## Conclusion

-Phew... that was a long list and I'm convinced If you like to help me out, please [create an issue here](https://github.com/mre/mre.github.io/issues) or edit the post directly.
+Phew... that was a long list and I'm convinced I forgot something.
+If you like to help me out, please [create an issue here](https://github.com/mre/mre.github.io/issues) or edit the post directly.
 Thanks!

 ## Credits